 - February 11 is established as the European 112 Day.

-Visit the 112 Foundation for more information and remember: "When in doubt, dial it out - 112.
+Remember: "When in doubt, dial it out - 112.
 You could save someone’s life!"